 In the Department of Political Science and International Studies, students are given the skills they need to land rewarding jobs and/or succeed at the graduate school of their choice.
-Not only do students graduate knowing more about the subjects of their relevant major, they learn the research and communication skills that make them better employees, scholars and citizens.
-With small class sizes and faculty who bring their active research agendas into the classroom, students get hands on educations.
+Not only do students graduate knowing more about the subjects of their relevant major, they learn critical thinking, problem solving, research and communication skills.
+Students get hands-on educations with small class sizes and faculty who bring their active research agendas into the classroom.
 Paired with internship and volunteer opportunities in the greater Tampa Bay region and around the world, students leave UT ready to make the world in which they live a better place.

 Bachelor of Arts in Political Science - Students will learn how to become social scientists interested in studying our political world via the core.
 They will then apply their research skills in upper-level electives leaving able to not only read texts in the discipline but actually produce their own independent research.
 Students majoring in political science learn to analyze the varied applications of political authority in the United States and around the world.
 They focus both on formal government institutions and the more micro-processes by which societies allocate their valued resources through the use of formal and informal authority.

 Bachelor of Arts in International Studies - International studies teaches students how to thrive in a multidisciplinary, globalizing environment.
 Students pursuing this degree take advantage of this multi-disciplinary major designed to give them the diverse skill set they need to operate in a world where borders seem increasingly inconsequential.
 They learn a language, study abroad and entertain a core that spans three colleges before settling down into a regional or thematic concentration.
 The academic experience in this major culminates in a publication worthy research project in their area of focus.